kjelloh/advent_of_code_2023/README.md

 Again, the code compiled, and to mee, looked liked it was doing the right thing...

+# day 23

+## I first thought "icy" meant I could not stand there but would immediately slip to a tile nearby...

+The puzzle states "...if you step onto a slope tile, your next step must be downhill (in the direction the arrow is pointing).".

+So, from this I suppose it is clear I can stand on that tile.
+But that the next step must then be in the direction of the slope.

+But, what first throw me off was "Because of all the mist from the waterfall, the slopes are probably quite icy;".

+To me, that meant the tile should behave as icy spots in real life?
+And if so, to step on an icy spot would cause you to slip and end up in a position next to the icy spot.

+As it turned out, this was *not* the case.

+## I was reminded how factually correct compiler errors can be confusing and unhelpful if you don't have your "C++ matrix" glasses tuned

+The code:

+        struct Vector {
+          int r, c;
+          auto operator<=>(const Vector& lhs, const Vector& rhs) const {
+            return std::tie(lhs.r, lhs.c) <=> std::tie(rhs.r, rhs.c);
+          }
+        };

+Makes the compiler complain:

+      /Users/kjell-olovhogdal/Documents/Github/advent_of_code_2023/day23/day23.cpp:222:8: error: overloaded 'operator<=>' must be a binary operator (has 3 parameters)
+        222 |   bool operator<=>(const Vector& lhs, const Vector& rhs) const {

+At first glance this is a bit confusing.
+Firstly it says "operator<=>" must be *binary operator* (taking two arguments).
+Which is understandable.
+But then, the distracted programmer may look at the signature and think, well, it takes two argument!
+It is already binary?
+What is the problem?

+Then, the second part, "has 3 parameters", makes no sense?
+We can clearly see it takes two parameters!

+Well, time to put on the C++ matrix glasses.
+And now we understand:

+1. Every member function of a struct or class has a hidden "this" parameter.
+So, yes, we provided two arguments but the compiler provided the this-pointer as the third.
+2. A binary member operator is defined to implicitly take "ourselves" as the left hand term and "the other" as an argument.

+So, a seasoned (and alert) C++ programmer should read "overloaded 'operator<=>' must be a binary operator (has 3 parameters)" and correct the code to:

+        struct Vector {
+          int r, c;
+          auto operator<=>(Vector const& other) const {
+            return std::tie(this->r, this->c) <=> std::tie(other.r, other.c);
+          }
+        };

+But still, this compiler behavior belongs to the "correct but could be more helpful" bucket of C++ idiosyncrasies.

+## I solved creating a Vector struct from size_t (size() call expressions) arguments with a generic constructor

+To be able to create a Vector with plain int coordinates from a call like:

+        Vector start = {0,std::distance(model[0].begin(),sit)};
+        Vector end = {model.size()-1,std::distance(model.back().begin(),eit)};

+,which would make the arguments of type size_t (inferred by the size() call).
+And this would not be acceptable by the compiler to be passed on to the int r,c of the Vector.

+To address this problem, I tried providing a generic constructor that silence any size inconsistencies (a convenience helper constructor).

+        struct Vector {
+          int r, c;
+          Vector(auto r,auto c) {
+            // Ensure I can create a vector from container size() call expressions (they are are unsigned size_t...) this->r = static_cast<decltype(Vector::r)>(r); // decltype makes refactoring of type r and c easier this->c = static_cast<decltype(Vector::c)>(c);
+          }
+          bool operator==(Vector const& other) const {
+            return this->r == other.r && this->c == other.c;
+          }
+        };

 # day 24

 ## ILearned today that a C++ structured binding does not keep const refs "alive" in the same way as cont ref arguments to functions do.